Analyzing Verb Technology (VERB) & Its Competitors

-Verb Technology (NASDAQ: VERB) is one of 60 public companies in the “Personal services” industry, but how does it compare to its peers?
-We will compare Verb Technology to similar companies based on the strength of its institutional ownership, risk, dividends, analyst recommendations, valuation, profitability and earnings.
+Verb Technology (NASDAQ: VERB) is one of 61 public companies in the “Personal services” industry, but how does it compare to its rivals?
+We will compare Verb Technology to similar businesses based on the strength of its analyst recommendations, valuation, earnings, risk, dividends, profitability and institutional ownership.

 Profitability

-This table compares Verb Technology and its peers’ net margins, return on equity and return on assets.
+This table compares Verb Technology and its rivals’ net margins, return on equity and return on assets.

 |Net Margins